San Antonio Child Injury Lawyers

 If Someone Else’s Negligence Has Caused Injury to Your Child, Consult With an Experienced San Antonio Child Injury Lawyer Today

 If someone else’s negligence has caused injury to your child, it can be a tragic and difficult time.
 Children are the most vulnerable among us, and it’s especially heartbreaking when they’re injured.
-The dedicated legal team at The Law Offices of George Salinas in San Antonio understands how difficult this situation is for you.
+The dedicated legal team at George Salinas Injury Lawyers in San Antonio understands how difficult this situation is for you.
 We’re here to help.
 Our experienced personal injury attorneys have the skill, commitment, and compassion to aggressively advocate for your child’s rights and recover just compensation.
 Please contact or call us at 210-225-0909 to schedule an appointment today.